vjpr/monaco-bold/README.md

 # Monego

-## The beloved Monaco monospaced font, recreatd with a bold and italic variant.
+## The beloved Monaco monospaced font, recreated with bold and italic variants.
 Finally.

 Bold and italic variants of Monaco were originally recreated by @vjpr but seem to be abandoned now.
 Font integration problems were fixed by me.
+Bold-italic version by @kokoko3k.

-## The Fonts
+## The fonts variants

-- Monego: The regular variant you already know
-- Monego bold: A bold version
-- Monego italic: A italic version

 ![Monego](https://raw.github.com/cseelus/monego/master/monego_example.png)